 Someone I Love Died by Christine Harder Tangvald, illustrated by Anne Kennedy

 It’s sad and confusing when someone dies.
-The author of this book shares the Christian perspective about what happens and gives readers interactive prompts for sharing.
+The author of this book shares the Christian perspective about what happens when someone dies and gives readers interactive prompts for sharing.

 Always and Forever by Alan Durant